 This is documentation for AWS T2 instances.
 This new generation, low-cost EC2 instance type provides a baseline level of CPU performance with the ability to burst above the baseline.

-T2 instances must be launched into an Amazon Virtual Private Cloud (VPC); they are not supported on the EC2-Cloud platform.
-Amazon VPC enables you to launch AWS resources into a virtual network that you've defined.
+T2 instances must be launched into an Amazon Virtual Private Cloud (VPC); they are not supported on the EC2-Classic platform.
+Amazon VPC enables you to launch AWS resources into a virtual private network.

-Note: You cannot change the instance type of an existing EC2-Cloud instance to a T2 instance type.
+Note: You cannot change the instance type of an existing EC2 instance to a T2 instance type.

 General Purpose (T2)